hapax/hapax.github.io/assets/benford.md

 \text{var}(Z) = \text{var}(X) + \text{var}(Y).
 $$

-So splitting a sum into estimates of the summands and adding them should not reduce the variance of the guess.
+Thus, splitting a sum into estimates of the summands and adding them should not change the variance of the guess.

 <!--
 The Lyapunov condition holds for a sum of independent random